 Then they taught us how to weave this god’s eyes.

 All too soon it was time for us to head back to the car.
-Once we were home, dry and clean, the ladybird couldn’t stop talking about mud kitchens and camp fires.
+Once we were home, dry and clean, the ladybird couldn’t stop talking about mud kitchens and campfires.
 I think it’s clear to see she enjoyed our afternoon at forest school.
-I think we will try to incorporate ideas from forest school in to our children’s childhood a little bit more.
-Last week, I discovered Seasons School (from the creator of Nurture Store, another great resource for parents) which will help with this.
-Seasons school is a free website and facebook page with lots of ideas for learning and living seasonally with children.
-We printed out their autumn leaf printable last week and enjoyed painting them together.
+I think we will try to incorporate ideas from forest school into our children’s childhood a little bit more.
+I later found and printed out some autumn leaf printable last week and enjoyed painting them together.